SUNW4VE/ChromaFire/README.md

 config file.
 - If you use custom weapon keybinds, set them in the config file.
-If the last weapon bind you selected with the sniper bind, the program will autoscope and fire for maximum accuracy.
+If the last weapon bind you selected with the sniper bind, the program will autoscope and fire for 100% accuracy.
 - ChromaFire should be undetectable so long as the developers do not implement a kernel-level anti-cheat.
 The program does not read or write memory that belongs to the game.